Nicki Minaj: Endorsements

 In February 2013, Minaj starred in Bluewater Comics' Fame biographical-comic series, with her comic book, titled Fame: Nicki Minaj.
 She partnered with Beats Electronics to introduce her "Pink Pill" speakers in April 2013, appearing with DeRay Davis in a commercial for the speakers that same month.
 She introduced her lifestyle product line, "The Nicki Minaj Collection" for Kmart, composed of clothing, accessories and houseware.
-In June 2013, Minaj and Mona Scott-Young launched MYX Fusions, a line of fruit-infused, single serve moscato wine beveragelater expanding to sangria, rose, and chardonnayof which Minaj is a co-owner, creative director, and brand ambassador.

-Throughout 2014, Minaj released spring, summer, and fall clothing collections for Kmart.
-Minaj served as the face of Roberto Cavalli's spring and summer campaign of that year.
+Throughout 2014, Minaj released spring, summer, and fall-themed clothing collections for Kmart.
+Minaj was the face of Roberto Cavalli's spring-summer 2015 campaign.
 In March 2015, it was announced that Minaj was a co-owner of the music streaming service Tidal.
 The service specializes in lossless audio and high definition music videos.
-In addition to Minaj and company owner Jay Z, sixteen stakeholders including Beyoncé, Madonna, Rihanna, and Kanye West own a 3% equity stake in the service.
-In November 2015, Minaj released a holiday capsule clothing collection for Kmart and its affiliated e-commerce platform, ShopYourWay.
-She released a limited edition couture collection for the retailer, which was also available at her website.
+In addition to Minaj and company owner Jay-Z, sixteen stakeholders including Beyoncé, Madonna, Rihanna, and Kanye West own a 3% equity stake in the service.
+In November 2015, Minaj released a holiday capsule clothing collection for Kmart and its affiliated e-commerce platform, ShopYourWay; and a limited-edition couture collection which was available via Kmart and her website.
+In December 2016, Minaj and Glu Mobile released Nicki Minaj: The Empire, a role-playing mobile game for IOS and Android.
+The objective of the game is to become a rap star.
+Minaj released an exclusive song "Ain't Gone Do It" for the game.

-In September 2017, she released a duo of lipsticks, called "Nicki's Nude" and "The Pinkprint" (named after her third studio album) in collaboration with MAC Cosmetics.
-In November 2017, she starred in H&M's holiday campaign along with Anna Ewers, Mariacarla Boscono, Jesse Williams, Charlee Fraser, and Elibeidy Dani.
+In September 2017, she released two lipsticks called "Nicki's Nude" and "The Pinkprint" (named after her third studio album) in collaboration with MAC Cosmetics.
+In November 2017, Minaj starred in H&M's holiday campaign along with Anna Ewers, Mariacarla Boscono, Jesse Williams, Charlee Fraser, and Elibeidy Dani.
+In March 2018, the rapper appeared in a commercial for the Mercedes-Benz A-Class car.
 In August 2018, Minaj starred in the trailer for EA Sports' Madden NFL 19 video game alongside Lil Dicky, Quavo and other celebrities.
-In November 2018, she co-starred with Quavo and Saturday Night Live member Chris Redd in the video game's holiday advertisement campaign.
+The following month, she appeared alongside Gucci Mane, Bella Thorne, Tommy Dorfman, Yoo Ah-in, and Jonathan Bellini in the campaign for Italian clothing brand Diesel's "Haute Coture" collection; she also co-designed a t-shirt and denim jacket, titled "The Bad Guy".
+In November 2018, she co-starred with Quavo and Saturday Night Live member Chris Redd in the holiday campaign for Madden NFL 19.

-In 2019, Minaj announced a collaboration with luxury fashion house Fendi, whose chief executive officer Serge Brunschwig stated the brand "shares great affinity with her.
-[Minaj represents] the fun aspect of the brand", and that the collaboration "made sense [...]
-[Minaj would] present it extremely well."
-Minaj's capsule collection with the brand, titled "Fendi Prints On"inspired by the lyric with the same words on Minaj's 2018 single, "Chun-Li"was officially announced in September that year, and was released on October 14, 2019.
-In March 2022, Minaj fronted the campaign for the "Heaven" Spring 2022 collection by Marc Jacobs.
+In 2019, Minaj announced a collaboration with luxury fashion house Fendi.
+Chief executive officer Serge Brunschwig stated the brand "shares great affinity with her.
+[Minaj] represents the fun aspect of the brand", and that the collaboration "made sense".
+A capsule collection titled "Fendi Prints On"—after by the lyric containing the same words on her 2018 single, "Chun-Li"—was released on October 14, 2019.